inno-devops-labs/S25-core-course-labs/app_go/DOCKER.md

 To exclude files not relevant to the build, without restructuring your source repository, used a .dockerignore file.

-### Didn't install unnecessary packages

-In the Dockerfile there are requirements, that install all necessary packages and nothing else.

 ## Differences between the Distroless images and previous images

 ![img.png](img.png)

-The traditional Python image (211MB) is larger because it includes additional utilities and libraries, such as package managers and shells, which are unnecessary for running the app.
+The traditional Go image (37.2MB) is larger because it includes additional tools and utilities, such as shells and debugging tools, that are unnecessary for running the application.

-In contrast, the Distroless image (173MB) is smaller as it includes only the runtime essentials, reducing the attack surface and improving security by removing additional components.
+The Distroless image (18.2MB) is nearly half the size, as it contains only the minimal runtime dependencies needed to execute the application.